sy2002/QNICE-FPGA/doc/README.md

 (*) means: "estimated"

 Currently, we only fully support the MEGA65R2 board.
 That means that HDMI output only works there.
-On other boards, the release (even the binary `.cor` file) should work out-of-the-box, too, but only with VGA output.
+On other boards, this release (even the binary `.cor` file) should work out-of-the-box, too.
+But it will only generate VGA output and no HDMI output.

 ### HDMI